bsmiller25/inning_pace/README.md

 ## Note:
 I wrote this quickly using Python 3.6 on Ubuntu 18.
 Setting up a desktop icon is probably different on Macs but I don't know.
 Also all file paths are written Unix style.
 Make necessary adjustments.

+You will need Python3 with tkinter.
+You may need to run `apt-get install python3-tk` before setup.

 ## Setup (for Ubuntu 18):

 1) Clone this repo locally.